Academic Performance Index (API)

 The total number of days of student attendance divided by the total number of days in the regular school year.
 A student attending every school day would equal one ADA.
 Generally, ADA is lower than enrollment due to such factors as transience, dropouts, and illness.
 A school district's revenue limit income is based on its ADA.
 The state collects ADA counts at the district but not the school level.

 A one-year statute that contains the state’s budget appropriations.
 It must be passed by a two-thirds vote of each house by June 15 and sent to the governor, who may not increase individual items but may reduce or delete them.
 This deadline is not always met.

 A school district or county office of education fund consisting of revenue from general obligation bonds and the sale, rental, or lease of property when authorized by the governing board.
 The money may only be used for expenditures related to capital outlay.

 California Basic Educational Data System (CBEDS)

 California High School Exit Exam (CAHSEE)

 A two-part test, linked to academic content standards in English/language arts and math, that students must pass in order to graduate beginning with the class of 2006.
 Tenth graders' CAHSEE scores are one indicator for Adequate Yearly Progress under the federal law No Child Left Behind, and CAHSEE scores are typically 20% of the API for high schools.

 California Standards Tests (CSTs)

 Tests in English/language arts and mathematics in grades 2-11, science in grades 5 and 9-11, and history/social science in grades 8, 10, and 11 based on California's academic content standards.
-This is the core of California's statewide Standardized Testing and Reporting Program (STAR).
+This was the core of California's statewide Standardized Testing and Reporting Program (STAR).
 In 2014, STAR was discontinued to make way for the new “Smarter Balanced” assessments, which are aligned to the Common Core State Standards adopted by California in 2010.